NuGet/docs.microsoft.com-nuget/docs/consume-packages/Finding-and-Choosing-Packages.md

 description: Find and evaluate publicly available NuGet packages for your project by using advanced nuget.org search filters and syntax.
 author: JonDouglas
 ms.author: jodou
-ms.date: 08/26/2022
+ms.date: 08/29/2022
 ms.topic: conceptual
 ---

 # Find and evaluate NuGet packages for your project

-When you start a .NET project, or identify a functional need for your app or service, you can often install existing NuGet packages to save the time and trouble of [creating your own packages](../create-packages/overview-and-workflow.md).
+When you start a .NET project, or identify a functional need in your app or service, you can often install existing NuGet packages to save the time and trouble of [creating your own packages](../create-packages/overview-and-workflow.md).
 Existing packages can come from the [nuget.org](https://www.nuget.org/packages) public collection, or from private sources that your organization or another party provide.

 ## Find packages